 Shivpuri RCT (66 cases): Crigler method group 91%, simple massage group 21%.
 4)

-Existing data report a success rate of 85% or higher.
+Existing data report a success rate of over 85%.
 1) There are no reports of obvious adverse effects, but there have been cases of lacrimal sac rupture leading to cellulitis due to massage.
 It may be difficult for caregivers to perform correctly.

 Topical antibiotics do not promote healing